Spacetime defects and group momentum space: Conical defects in Minkowski space

-An intuitive picture of a conical spacetime defect is obtained by considering Minkowski space with a wedge removed and the faces of the wedge ``glued" together to form a cone.
+An intuitive picture of a conical spacetime defect is obtained by considering Minkowski space with a wedge removed and the faces of the wedge ``glued together" to form a cone.
 The gluing is realized by identifying the opposite faces via a rotation by the {\it deficit angle} characterizing the defect.
-One can generalize this process to include identifications of the two faces (not necessarily forming a wedge) via a general Poincar\'{e} transformation thus producing defects known as ``dislocations" and ``disclinations", adopting the terminology used in the classification of defects in solid media (see \cite{Puntigam:1996} for an extended discussion).
+One can generalize this construction to include identifications of the two faces (not necessarily forming a wedge) via a general Poincar\'{e} transformation, thus producing defects known as ``dislocations" and ``disclinations", adopting the terminology used in the classification of defects in solid media (see \cite{Puntigam:1996} for an extended discussion).

 As we will discuss below, conical defects are curvature singularities.
 Thus a given defect carries some mass/energy on its infinitely thin hyperplane.
-In 2+1-dimensional gravity the Newton's constant $G$ has dimension of inverse mass\footnote{We work with units $c = 1$.} (it is the inverse Planck mass) and hence provides a natural mass scale for the theory.
-Thus the product $\mu = Gm$ gives the dimensionless ``rest energy per point", which is proportional to the deficit angle of a particle at rest $\alpha = 8\pi Gm$.
-If we generalize this picture to $n + 1$ dimensions $G$ will now have the dimension of length to the power $n - 2$ times inverse mass.
-In analogy with the three-dimensional case we can then define a dimensionless energy density $\mu = G\rho$, where $\rho$ is the mass per unit of volume of the defect's hyperplane (e.g.\! length of the string in 3+1 dimensions).
+In 2+1-dimensional gravity the Newton's constant $G$ has the dimension of inverse mass\footnote{We work with units $c = 1$.} (it is the inverse Planck mass) and hence provides a natural mass scale for the theory.
+The quantity $\mu := Gm$ is the dimensionless ``rest energy per point", which is proportional to the deficit angle of a particle at rest $\alpha = 8\pi Gm$.
+If we generalize this picture to $n + 1$ dimensions, $G$ will have the dimension of length to the power $n - 2$ times inverse mass.
+Similarly to the three-dimensional case we can then define the dimensionless energy density $\mu := G\rho$, where $\rho$ is the mass per unit of volume of the defect's hyperplane (e.g.\! length of the string in 3+1 dimensions).

-The metric of a conical defect can be written down using cylindrical coordinates in which its geometric properties are more transparent.
-Here we focus on the case of 4+1 spacetime dimensions for reasons which will become clear in the following but the extension to any number of dimensions is straightforward.
-In analogy with a conical defect in 2+1 \cite{Deser:1984} and 3+1 dimensions \cite{Meent:2013}, the metric of a five dimensional case is given by
+The metric of a conical defect can be written in terms of cylindrical coordinates, in which its geometric properties are most transparent.
+Here we focus on a defect in 4+1 spacetime dimensions, for reasons which will become clear in the following, but an extension to any number of dimensions is straightforward.
+In analogy with a conical defect in 2+1 \cite{Deser:1984} and 3+1 dimensions \cite{Meent:2013}, in the five dimensional case the metric has the form